 Homosexuality and art.

-Paul Cadmus interview collection, Collection #C0005, Special Collections Research Center, George Mason University Libraries.
+Paul Cadmus interview collection, C0005, Special Collections and Archives, George Mason University Libraries.

 Collection donated by David Sutherland.